90,000 Yen Calligraphy Paper and 190,000 Yen Vintage Gaming Console Sold Prior to Parental Loss | FRIDAY DIGITAL

 However, moving itself is not an easy task.
 We asked Mr. Shibata about his unique method of cleaning up without having to relocate and without having to deal with his parents.

+“When you buy blocks, you should think that you will never be able to part with them.
 We have no choice but to purchase items with the disposal of the waste in mind.
 Blocks and bricks are also dumping waste, so they cost money to dispose of.
-Takizawa-san of the (comedy duo) Machine Guns said, “When you buy blocks, you should think that you will never be able to part with them (laughs).

-His daughter says, “My late father was a strict and boring man.
-But when I cleaned up, I found a lot of adult videos in his sack (laughs).
-(Laughs.)
-It is better to clean up such things before his death so that there will be no embarrassment later.
+“My late father was a strict and boring man.
+But when I cleaned up, I found a lot of adult videos in his sack.
+It is better to clean up such things before his death so that there will be no embarrassment later.”

 It seems that in order to get off to a good start in life, it would be a good idea to start by cleaning up your personal belongings.

-PROFILE] Kensuke Shibata was born on September 25, 1985 in Hokkaido.
-He formed the comedy duo “Roku-Roku-San-Roku” in 2007.
-Since then, he has been active mainly in live comedy performances.
-Currently, in addition to his duo activities, he is also a member of a company that cleans up afterlives and belongings, and cleans up trash.
-In addition, he and comedian Gurinpisu Ochiai form a unit called “The Cleaning Brothers,” which helps sort and clean up trash in accordance with the community and provides reuse support.
-Known by the nickname “Cleaning up Shibata-kun,” they share information on social networking sites and through lectures.
+[PROFILE] Kensuke Shibata was born on September 25, 1985 in Hokkaido.
+He co-founded the comedy duo “Roku Roku San Roku” in 2007 and has since been active primarily in comedy live performances.
+Alongside his comedy career, he is also affiliated with a company that specializes in pre-death arrangement organization, inheritance clearance, and hoarding cleanup.
+Additionally, he collaborates with comedian Gurinpisu Ochiai form a unit called “Okatsumi Brothers,” which helps sort and clean up trash in accordance with the community and provides reuse support.
+Known by the nickname “Okatsumi Shibata-kun,” they share information on social networking sites and through lectures.

 Groping for unwanted trash around the edges Photo: Courtesy of the owner